Ravi Shankar (spiritual leader): Ayodhya Ram Mandir dispute

-Interfaith Dialogue
+Interfaith dialogue

-Ravi Shankar is involved in interfaith dialogue and currently sits on the Board of World Religious Leaders for the Elijah Interfaith Institute.
+Shankar is involved in interfaith dialogue and currently sits on the Board of World Religious Leaders for the Elijah Interfaith Institute.
 Through interfaith summits in 2008 and 2010, he has been engaging faith-based leaders for collective action against HIV.
 In July 2013 at a meeting in UNAIDS headquarters in Geneva, issues including HIV prevention, gender based violence, stigma and discrimination were discussed.

-Prison Program
+Prison program

 In 1992, he started a prison programme to rehabilitate prison inmates and help them reintegrate into society.